csc-training/linux-1/01-Introduction.md

 > The Linux kernel is the core component of the Linux operating system, responsible for managing hardware resources and enabling communication between hardware and software.
 It handles tasks like process management, memory management, and device control, serving as the foundation for all Linux-based systems.[^1]

 Linus Torvalds wrote the first version of the Linux kernel.
-The name 'linux' came from the directory used on the server to distribute the source code.[^2]
+The name `Linux` came from the directory used on the server to distribute the source code.[^2]

-Incidentally, CSC hosts the server https://nic.funet.fi [^3] that made the first kernel available to the world.
+Incidentally, CSC hosts the server[^3] [nic.funet.fi](https://nic.funet.fi) that made the first kernel available to the world.

-Later versions of the kernel can be found at [https://www.kernel.org/](https://www.kernel.org/).
+Later versions of the kernel can be found at [https://www.kernel.org](https://www.kernel.org).

 ## Exercises

-1. Visit the original source of the Linux kernel at https://nic.funet.fi/pub/OS/Linux.
+1. Visit the original source of the Linux kernel at [nic.funet.fi/pub/OS/Linux](https://nic.funet.fi/pub/OS/Linux).
 2. Check out your Linux's installed kernel version from command line with command `uname -r`
 3. Go to https://www.kernel.org and compare the version number of your Linux kernel with the versions listed on the website.
 Think of reasons why your kernel version might be different from the latest kernel version.
 4. :cactus: See the kernel documentation at https://docs.kernel.org/index.html. :cactus:

 # Operating System

 > The Linux operating system consists of the kernel and software that complements the kernel.
-The first such software came from Richard Stallman's GNU project[^4].
+The first such software came from Richard Stallman's GNU project.[^4]

 Other complementary software sources have emerged since then.

 > [!NOTE]
-> For this reason, you may sometimes see the Linux operating system referred to as `GNU/Linux`.
+> But for this historic reason, you may sometimes see the Linux operating system referred to as `GNU/Linux`.

 ## Exercises